techthevote/techthevote.github.io/index.md

   <div class="playbook-subtitle">Gallery</div>
   <div class="above-fold-text below">
-    Take a look at what other companies are doing to drive voter turn out<br class="on-home" />
+    Learn what companies are doing to drive voter turnout in big and small ways<br class="on-home" />
-    in big and small ways.
-Every bit helps.
-Know about other voter turnout features?<br class="on-home" />
+    Know about other companies taking action? <br class="on-home" />
-    <a href="#">Tell us</a> so we can share them as a resource for others here!
+    <a href="mailto:info@techthevote.org">Let us know</a> so we can showcase them here!
   </div>

   <!-- Start Gallery Menu -->